seanrostami/GerGor/README.md

-_last updated Jun 28, 2018_
+# GerGor

 _GerGor_ is a competitive two-player game inspired by the famous [Gershgorin Circle Theorem](https://en.wikipedia.org/wiki/Gershgorin_circle_theorem) from Linear Algebra.
 Each player has a collection of discs in a 2-dimensional plane; by quickly estimating sizes and locations of certain numbers in a matrix, and making an appropriate choice of entry, you transform your discs and try to capture your opponent's.

 ![SAMPLE](https://github.com/seanrostami/GerGor/raw/master/EXAMPLE1.png "a typical view (EXAMPLE1.png)")

 GerGor is written in Python, executes correctly as-is in both version 2.X (for reasonably high X) and version 3.X of Python, and runs on Linux, Windows, and Mac.
-The GUI is created with [GTK+](https://en.wikipedia.org/wiki/GTK) and the charming graphics are created with the [Pillow](http://python-pillow.org/) fork of the classic _Python Imaging Library_ [PIL](https://en.wikipedia.org/wiki/Python_Imaging_Library) library.
+The GUI is created with [GTK+](https://en.wikipedia.org/wiki/GTK) and the charming animations are created with the [Pillow](http://python-pillow.org/) fork of the classic _Python Imaging Library_ [PIL](https://en.wikipedia.org/wiki/Python_Imaging_Library) library.

 #### AUTHOR(S): ####